Luis Sera: Concept and design

 Luis Sera was one of several characters created by artist Masaki Yamanaka for the game Resident Evil 4 (2005).
 According to Yamanaka, Peter Jackson's adaptations were still popular during the development of Resident Evil 4, and as such, he wanted Luis to resemble Aragorn from J. R. R. Tolkien's The Lord of the Rings to rival protagonist Leon S. Kennedy as "the game's hottest man."
 In an interview with producer Hiroyuki Kobayashi, he stated that Leon saves Luis, but he remains a muddled figure.

-Luis was voiced by American actor Rino Romano in Resident Evil 4, while André Peña in the 2023 remake of Resident Evil 4.
+Luis was voiced by American actor Rino Romano in Resident Evil 4 and by André Peña in the 2023 remake of Resident Evil 4.
 In Japanese, Kenjiro Tsuda voiced him in the remake of Resident Evil 4.
 He was motion captured by Keiichi Wada in Resident Evil 4.
 Luis' appearance is based on a face model Meddy in the remake of Resident Evil 4.

 Appearances

 Luis first appeared in Resident Evil 4 (2005) as a Spanish investigator, who is familiar with the village where the game takes place.
 He previously worked with cult leader Osmund Saddler, researching and developing the mind-controlling parasites known as "Las Plagas".
 After discovering Saddler's evil intentions regarding parasites, Luis attempts to vandalize the cult's plans.
 He encounters Leon after they are both captured by villagers, and claims that he is a former Madrid policeman who became dissatisfied with his job.
 Despite assisting Leon throughout the game, Luis is ultimately killed by Saddler before he can deliver a sample of Las Plagas.
+Luis also appears in the expansion Separate Ways included on later ports of the game.
+He appears in cutscenes as contact with Ada Wong, having been promised rescue from Los Iluminados in return for a dominant plaga sample.

+In the 2023 remake of Resident Evil 4, Luis' past is expanded upon by in-game files.
+Orphaned at birth when his mother dies in childbirth, he was brought up by his parental grandfather in a cabin on the banks of the village's lake.
+After his grandfather is attacked by a wolf infected with a Plaga, the village kills him due to him being infected with a plaga and burn their house to prevent it from spreading.
+Luis subsequently joined the Umbrella Corporation's European branch as a researcher, being involved in the team that created the Nemesis.
+He left Umbrella prior to investigations into the company, becoming involved with research into Las Plagas for Saddler and Los Iluminados.

 Luis also appears on cards for mobile game Teppen (2019), added to the game in its "Haunted by Memories" expansion.
 In printed trading card media, he appears in the Bandai-produced game Resident Evil: The Deck Building Game.